GSA/icsp/_pages/products/index.md

   <li>
     <a href="{{ site.baseurl }}/fiscal-year-2023-news/" class="usa-link--external" target="_blank" rel="noopener">Fiscal Year 2023 News</a>
   </li>
-  <li class="maxw-full">The Advisory Committee for Data on Evidence Building issued its final report with recommendations on October 14, 2022.
-For more information, visit the <a href="https://www.bea.gov/evidence" class="usa-link--external" target="_blank" rel="noopener" >ACDEB website</a>.</li>
 </ul>
 <h3 class="font-serif-lg">Office of the Chief Statistician of the United States / Office of Management and Budget</h3>
 <p>The Office of Management and Budget (OMB) and the Chief Statistician of the United States (CSOTUS) report on the priorities of the U.S. Federal statistical system and the budgets of statistical agencies, units, and programs through two key publicly available documents: 1) Chapters in the Analytical Perspectives (AP) volume of the President's Budget, and 2) Reports to the Congress on the Statistical Programs of the United States Government (Report).
 In some years, CSOTUS has contributed to other relevant AP chapters.
 Highlights of those most relevant to the U.S. Federal statistical system are included below.</p>